Callisto (moon): Internal structure

-Callisto's battered surface lies on top of a cold, stiff, and icy lithosphere that is between 80 and 150 km thick.
+Callisto's battered surface lies on top of a cold, stiff and icy lithosphere that is between 80 and 150 km thick.
 A salty ocean 150–200 km deep may lie beneath the crust, indicated by studies of the magnetic fields around Jupiter and its moons.
 It was found that Callisto responds to Jupiter's varying background magnetic field like a perfectly conducting sphere; that is, the field cannot penetrate inside Callisto, suggesting a layer of highly conductive fluid within it with a thickness of at least 10 km.
 The existence of an ocean is more likely if water contains a small amount of ammonia or other antifreeze, up to 5% by weight.
-In this case the water+ice layer can be as thick as 250–300 km.
+In this case the water-and-ice layer can be as thick as 250–300 km.
 Failing an ocean, the icy lithosphere may be somewhat thicker, up to about 300 km.

 Beneath the lithosphere and putative ocean, Callisto's interior appears to be neither entirely uniform nor particularly variable.
 Galileo orbiter data (especially the dimensionless moment of inertia—0.3549 ± 0.0042—determined during close flybys) suggest that, if Callisto is in hydrostatic equilibrium, its interior is composed of compressed rocks and ices, with the amount of rock increasing with depth due to partial settling of its constituents.
 In other words, Callisto may be only partially differentiated.
 The density and moment of inertia for an equilibrium Callisto are compatible with the existence of a small silicate core in the center of Callisto.
 The radius of any such core cannot exceed 600 km, and the density may lie between 3.1 and 3.6 g/cm3.
 In this case, Callisto's interior would be in stark contrast to that of Ganymede, which appears to be fully differentiated.

-However, a 2011 reanalysis of Galileo data suggests that Callisto is not in hydrostatic equilibrium; its S22 coefficient from gravity data is an anomalous 10% of its C22 value, which is not consistent with a body in hydrostatic equilibrium and thus significantly increases the error bars on Callisto's moment of inertia.
-Further, an undifferentiated Callisto is inconsistent with the presence of a substantial internal ocean as inferred by magnetic data, and it would be difficult for an object as large as Callisto to fail to differentiate at any point.
+However, a 2011 reanalysis of Galileo data suggests that Callisto is not in hydrostatic equilibrium.
 In that case, the gravity data may be more consistent with a more thoroughly differentiated Callisto with a hydrated silicate core.